Explore criminal prosecution externships:

 The Seminar

-Students attend weekly two-hour seminars designed to supplement and expand upon their fieldwork.
-In each seminar, students will share their fieldwork experiences through weekly case rounds.
+Students attend weekly two-hour seminars designed to supplement and expand upon their placement work.
+In each seminar, students will share their placement work experiences through weekly case rounds.
 During these discussions, students will share observations, analyze issues and solve problems.
 The seminars will cover topics such as criminal justice reform, prosecutorial discretion, ethical obligations, discovery, bail and suppression issues.
 In addition, the instructors will discuss jury selection and opening statements.
 The seminars will combine experiential learning exercises with readings and discussion to ensure that students engage in critical thinking about the work of a local prosecutor.
-Over the course of the semester, the students will have the opportunity to conduct a round of jury selection and deliver an opening statement on one of the cases they are working on as part of their fieldwork.
+Over the course of the semester, the students will have the opportunity to conduct a round of jury selection and deliver an opening statement on one of the cases they are working on as part of their placement work.

 Students will spend 15 hours each week working at either the New York County District Attorney’s Office (DANY) (One Hogan Place, Manhattan) or the Kings County District Attorney’s Office (KCDA) (350 Jay Street, Brooklyn).
 In both offices, students will have the opportunity to analyze cases, speak with witnesses, gather discovery, observe court proceedings and help prepare cases for hearing and trial.
 The students will also help conduct research on various questions arising from their cases.